icinganalysis/icinganalysis.github.io/content/conclusions_of_the_ice_shapes_thread.md

 would produce significantly better results.
 The workshop has not gotten to ice shape effects yet.

+We also have not discussed lift effects much.
+NASA-TM-D-2166 stated that "no systematic relation is readily apparent for a thin, sharp-nosed airfoil such as the 65A004 airfoil", and there are fewer measurements of lift effects of in the NACA literature than for drag effects.
+The lift effects of leading edge ice tend to be small for "typical" angle of attack values, but can become significant at higher angle of attack values approaching the clean airfoil Cl_max.
+Drag has been referred to as a "leading indicator" of lift effects, as the change in drag due to ice a low angles of attack can be measurably significant, while the lift effects may not be.

 At the moment, if one needs accurate data for effects due to ice, a combination of icing wind tunnel test, wind tunnel test, and perhaps flight test are recommended, similar to the methods used in 1969